chromeos/chromeos.dev/site/en/education/optimize-for-the-classroom.md

   - web
 ---

-When targeting your application for a classroom environment (EDU), there are a number of steps that can be taken to make your application accessible to students and more likely to be adopted by a school district as a preferred application.
+When targeting your application for a classroom environment, there are a number of steps that can be taken to make your application accessible to students and more likely to be adopted by a school district as a preferred application.
 These are the most common optimizations we recommend.

 ## Streamline identity and provisioning